toolness/calc/README.md

 ```

-Currently, CALC is a basic [Django] project.
-You can configure everything
+CALC is a [Django] project.
+You can configure everything by running:
-by running:

 ```sh
 cp .env.sample .env